Nancy Ajram: Personal life

-Through her frequent visits to his clinic, Ajram started a relationship with Lebanese well-known dentist Fadi El Hachem in 2005 and had managed to maintain their privacy until being photographed together during a trip to Tunisia.
-After a three-year relationship, the couple married in an intimate ceremony by immediate family and friends in Cyprus on September 1, 2008.
-On her 26th birthday, May 16, 2009, she gave birth to her first child, a daughter named Mila.
-Ajram released a song for her daughter, "Ya Rabi Tekbar Mila" (I Pray For Mila To Grow Up) on the same day.
+Ajram began dating the well-known Lebanese dentist Fadi El Hachem in 2005, after knowing him for several years as his patient.
+The couple managed to keep the relationship from the public and maintain their privacy until being photographed together during a trip to Tunisia.
+After a three-year relationship, the two married in an intimate ceremony attended by their immediate family and close friends in Cyprus on September 1, 2008.
+On her 26th birthday, May 16, 2009, she gave birth to their first child, a daughter named Mila.
+Ajram released a song for her daughter, "Ya Rabi Tekbar Mila" on the same day.
 In a survey done by Rotana Magazine, Ajram was voted as the "Most Beautiful Mom" of 2009.
-Ajram decided not to reveal her daughter Mila until they both appeared on the cover of Prestige Magazine in an exclusive photoshoot.
+Ajram decided not to keep her daughter Mila from the public until they both appeared on the cover of Prestige Magazine in an exclusive photoshoot.
 Mila later appeared in the set of Ajram's "Ya Kether" music video in the presence of the media who publicized her pictures.
-On April 23, 2011, she gave birth to her second daughter, Ella, and released a song for her "Hadri Laabek" on the same day.
+On April 23, 2011, she gave birth to her second daughter, Ella, and released a song for her titled "Hadri Laabek" on the same day.
 On January 30, 2019, she gave birth to her third daughter, Lya.
 Four days later, Ajram released a song titled "Lya" for her.

-Ajram is the most followed Arab celebrity on social media.
+Ajram is one of the most followed Arab celebrities on social media.